iturdikulov/notes/papis/2020-wengrow-jay-data-structures-and-algorithms/notes.md

 # Table of Contents /7

-In book it's actually Contents.
+In this book it's actually Contents.

 Data structures (which make me more happy, haha), intro to algorithms, big O with logarithms!), speed-up and optimize, big O in everyday code, blazing fast